-"Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has" Margeret Mead
+"Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has" Margaret Mead, Cultural Anthropologist

 Here at the Network of Wellbeing (NOW) we hope to help promote the importance of wellbeing locally in Totnes, nationally in the UK, and internationally across different parts of the world.
 To help with our wider global outreach we have the support of some wonderful volunteers who have chosen to become Wellbeing Ambassadors.

 Being a Wellbeing Ambassador involves finding ways to make a positive difference to the quality of life experienced in your own community and beyond, with active support from the wider NOW network.
-This can involve many different actions, large or small, which help to promote wellbeing; for example, hosting an event or meal to share ideas about wellbeing with others, distributing accessible resources on wellbeing, or sharing experiences of wellbeing through NOW’s blog and social media.
-You can check out previous blog posts contributed by Wellbeing Ambassadors here.
+This can involve many different actions, large or small, which help to promote wellbeing; for example:

 To find out more about some of our current Wellbeing Ambassadors check out their biographies below.
+You can also read posts contributed by Wellbeing Ambassadors on our blog.
 If you are interested in becoming an Ambassador or would like to find out more please contact us.

 Denise Curi (Brazil/ UK)